FrederikSOlsen/FrederikSOlsen.github.io/index.md

 **Figure 3**: *Crimerate in San Francisco for occurances from 2020 to 2024 for each month*

 The moral of the story is that the absence of reported crimes does not mean crimes are not occurring.
-Likewise, if we stop counting covid cases, it does not mean the illness is disappearing.
+Likewise, if we stop counting COVID-19 cases, it does not mean the illness is disappearing.
-Tackling the situation instead of letting is fester can give an appearence of increased drug crime but you have to tackle it nontheless for the things to get better.
+TTackling the situation instead of letting it fester can give the appearance of increased drug crime but it must be addressed nonetheless for things to improve.

 ## Data
-San Francisco was chosen for its openness in sharing crime data, allowing researchers and data scientists to explore patterns that could benefit society.
+San Francisco was chosen for its openness in sharing crime data, allowing researchers and data scientists to explore patterns that could benefit society such as predictive policing.
 The dataset spans from 2003 to Q1 2025 and contains 1,702,398 datapoints. \
 It includes the following crime categories: ROBBERY, VEHICLE THEFT, ASSAULT, BURGLARY, LARCENY/THEFT, DRUG/NARCOTIC, VANDALISM, WEAPON LAWS, PROSTITUTION, and STOLEN PROPERTY.\
 And the following attributes: Category,	PdDistrict,	Longitude,	Latitude,	TimeOfDay,	DayOfWeek,	DayOfMonth,	Month	Year.